 Results of our clinical trials could reveal a high and unacceptable severity and prevalence of side effects, adverse events or unexpected characteristics.
-While our Phase 1/2 clinical trials have not shown any such characteristics to date, we have not yet completed those clinical trials.
-If significant adverse events or other side effects are observed in any of our current or future clinical trials, we may have difficulty recruiting patients to such trials, patients may drop out of our trials, patients may be harmed, or we may be required to abandon the trials or our development efforts of one or more product candidates altogether, including NGN-401 or NGN-101.
-We, the FDA, EMA, or other applicable regulatory authorities, or an IRB, may require suspension of any clinical trials of NGN-401 or NGN-101 or any other product candidates at any time for various reasons, including a finding that subjects or patients in such trials are being exposed to unacceptable health risks or adverse side effects.
+The 1E15 vg (low dose) cohort of our Phase 1/2 clinical trial for NGN-401 has not shown any such characteristics to date, however, we have not yet completed those clinical trials and in November 2024, a participant who had recently received the 3E15 vg (high dose) cohort of the NGN-401 clinical trial experienced an SAE consistent with known risks of AAV gene therapy and subsequently died following complications from a rare and lifethreatening hyperinflammatory syndrome associated with systemic exposure to high doses of AAV.
+If additional SAEs or other adverse events or other side effects are observed in any of our current or future clinical trials, we may have difficulty recruiting patients to such trials, patients may drop out of our trials, patients may be harmed, or we may be required to delay enrollment or abandon one or more cohorts of a trial or delay or abandon the trials or our development efforts of one or more product candidates altogether, including NGN-401.
+We, the FDA, EMA, or other applicable regulatory authorities, or an IRB, may require suspension of any clinical trials of NGN-401 or any other product candidates at any time for various reasons, including a finding that subjects or patients in such trials are being exposed to unacceptable health risks or adverse side effects.
 Some potential products developed in the biotechnology industry that initially showed therapeutic promise in early-stage trials have later been found to cause side effects that prevented their further development.
 Even if the side effects do not preclude a product candidate from obtaining or maintaining marketing approval, undesirable side effects may inhibit market acceptance of an approved product due to its tolerability versus other therapies.
 In addition, as gene replacement has a potentially life-long activity, with no ability to withdraw the product as with other treatment modalities, this profile could prolong the duration of undesirable side effects, which could also inhibit market acceptance.
 Treatment-emergent adverse events could also affect patient recruitment or the ability of enrolled subjects to complete our clinical trials or could result in potential product liability claims.
-Potential side effects associated with NGN-401 or NGN-101 or any other product candidates may not be appropriately recognized or managed by the treating medical staff, as toxicities resulting from NGN-401 or NGN-101 or any other product candidates may not be normally encountered in the general patient population and by medical personnel.
+Potential side effects associated with NGN-401 or any other product candidates may not be appropriately recognized or managed by the treating medical staff, as toxicities resulting from NGN-401 or any other product candidates may not be normally encountered in the general patient population and by medical personnel.
 Any of these occurrences could harm our business, financial condition, results of operations and prospects significantly.

-In addition, even if we successfully advance NGN-401 or NGN-101 or any other product candidates through clinical trials, such trials will only include a limited number of patients and limited duration of follow up to such product candidates.
-As a result, we cannot be assured that adverse effects of NGN-401 or NGN-101 or any other product candidates will not be uncovered when a significantly larger number of patients are exposed to such product candidate after approval, or a significantly longer follow up post-dosing is obtained as part of regulators' recommendations for long-term follow up of clinical study subjects treated with gene therapy.
+In addition, even if we successfully advance NGN-401 or any other product candidates through clinical trials, such trials will only include a limited number of patients and limited duration of follow up to such product candidates.
+As a result, we cannot be assured that adverse effects of NGN-401 or any other product candidates will not be uncovered when a significantly larger number of patients are exposed to such product candidate after approval, or a significantly longer follow up post-dosing is obtained as part of regulators' recommendations for long-term follow up of clinical study subjects treated with gene therapy.
 Further, any clinical trials may not be sufficient to determine the effect and safety consequences of using our product candidates over a multi-year period.